-How much money do people make with an online criminal justice degree?
+How much money do people make with an online degree in Criminal Justice?

 The criminal justice field is diverse, and compensation will depend not only on the part of the country to happen to live in—police officers in Duluth, Minnesota, will not make the same amount as police officers of equal rank in New York—but also the particular field you happen to choose.

 Let’s say you are interested in police and detective work, however, which is a common occupation for criminal justice majors.
 According to the Bureau of Labor Statistics, the median annual pay for police officers and detectives is just over $60,000, or approximately $30 per hour.
 The growth outlook is slower at 4 percent, but there are still plenty of jobs available.

 What can you do with an online degree in Criminal Justice?

 In addition to traditional police and detective work, however, the criminal justice field now includes a wide array of career possibilities.
 One consideration you’ll want to bear in mind is whether you’re interested in the private or public sector.
 Those interested in the private sector will likely want to consider careers in private security.

 Those interested in working in the public sector, however, will have many more options.
 Some careers in the public sector include: probation officer, forensic scientist, correctional officer, fish and game warden, security guard, state trooper, crime scene investigator, F.B.I. agent, C.I.A. agent, immigration and customs enforcement agent, D.E.A. agent, Secret Service agent, and U.S. Marshal.